-Most of us buy a bit more paint than we actually need when working on a home improvement or paint project.
+Most of us buy more paint than we need when working on a home improvement or paint project.

 And that’s a great idea because storing the paint will help us do some simple touch-ups later if required without worrying about the change in color.